A maximal $L_p$-regularity theory to initial value problems with time measurable nonlocal operators generated by additive processes

-for all $\alpha_1,\alpha_2\in[0,2]$. \end{rem} Next, we specify an interesting example which cannot be covered by previous results. \begin{example} With the help of the characteristic expoent $\Psi_Z(r,\xi)$ of an additive process $Z$, one can understand the infinitesimal generators $\cA_Z(t)$ as the following time dependent pseudo-differential operators (see Lemma \ref{20.04.11.14.30}):
+where $N$ is independent of $r$. \end{rem} \begin{example} With the help of the characteristic exponent $\Psi_Z(r,\xi)$ of an additive process $Z$, one can understand the infinitesimal generators $\cA_Z(t)$ as the following time dependent pseudo-differential operators (see Lemma \ref{20.04.11.14.30}):

 We remark that the symbol $\Psi_Z(r,\xi)$ does not have to be smooth on the whole space.
 Here is a more concrete example.
 Let $\alpha\in(0,2)$ and $c_j(t,y)$ $(j=1,2,\cdots,d)$ be a measurable function on $[0,\infty)\times\bR^d$ such that